stevencombs/retrocombs.github.io/_posts/2015/2015-11-29-connect-chromecast-to-hotel-wifi.md

 The Chromecast, while a great device, has one huge flaw.
 Unlike the [Amazon Fire TV (or Stick)][amazon], it does not have a way to authenticate into a hotel that has a captive portal web page.
 This is an omission I would like to see Google include.
 Without a remote, this could be difficult to include.
 No worries though.
 There is a way to use your Chromecast in **some** hotels and this post will show you how to do so using your Mac.

-NOTE: This process will also work for Linux users.
-Windows users with [Cygwin][cygwin] can probably follow along.
+> **NOTE:** This process will work for Linux users.
+Windows users with [Cygwin][cygwin] can likely follow along.
 I have not verified.

-![Chromecast 2][googleusercontent]
+This post is dated and while it works with older Chromecast devices, it may not work with a newer Google TV with Chromecast.
+I have a whole new process I use in 2022.
+I should post it!

 # Determine your Mac's MAC address
 The first step is to determine the MAC address of your Mac.
 A MAC address is a unique device ID assigned to all network devices.
 Hotel captive portal Wi-Fi systems use this address to identify which devices connect and what rights they have on the network.
 Here's how to display the MAC address of your Mac's Wi-Fi adapter.